ABOUT

-I, Robert Mwangi, was born in Nyeri under the hills of Mt.
-Kenya, but I grew up in Nairobi.
-I started writing at the age of 12 and up until now I have a folder with short stories that I wrote when I was a child.
-The English is not so good, but the ideas are there, born of all the youthful novels that I used to read like Hardy Boys and Famous Five.
-From the comfort of our home in Kenya, these books transported me oceans away to places I could only imagine: From the village under the hills of Mt.
+Robert Mwangi was born in Nyeri, under the hills of Mt.
+Kenya, and grew up in Nairobi.
+Writing began at the age of twelve, and a folder of childhood short stories remains as a testament to those early efforts.
+Though the English was imperfect, the ideas reflected a love for the youthful novels that were read, including Hardy Boys and Famous Five.
+From the comfort of home in Kenya, these books opened doors to faraway worlds: from the village under the hills of Mt.
 Kenya to the Statue of Liberty in New York, from the Eiffel Tower in France to the Arabian desert.

-I stopped writing after I joined Ofafa Jericho High School.
-Our school was the number one school in soccer in the whole country and I joined the team.
-After high school I played soccer for KCB Soccer team in the Kenya Premier League competing against giant teams like Gor Mahia and Tusker FC.
-In 2002, I received my first call to play for the Kenya National Soccer Team, The Harambee Stars, but it was in the same year that I was also awarded a soccer scholarship to study accounting in America.
+Writing paused during attendance at Ofafa Jericho High School, where soccer excellence took priority.
+As a member of the school team, ranked number one in the country, attention shifted to the field.
+After high school, Robert played for the KCB Soccer Team in the Kenya Premier League, competing against giants like Gor Mahia and Tusker FC.
+In 2002, a call to join the Kenya National Soccer Team, the Harambee Stars, was received, alongside a soccer scholarship to study accounting in the United States.

 Ngũgĩ wa Thiong'o